 “Many other donation and outreach efforts are already underway across Kentucky to help Mayfield, Dawson Springs, and surrounding areas recuperate,” said Rocky Brown, director of Mountain Outreach.
 “To coordinate with these other efforts, it was decided that collecting the basic items we’ve listed, as well as monetary donations, is the best way for MO to offer immediate help.”

 Brown and other MO staff traveled to Mayfield after the tornado subsided and met with the city manager.
-This trip, they delivered 3,840 water bottles and 100 boxes of nonperishable food to Bowling Green.
+On this trip, they delivered 3,840 water bottles and 100 boxes of nonperishable food to Bowling Green.
 The staff, along with the assistance of Travis Wilson, executive vice president for operations at Cumberlands, made a second trip to western Kentucky on December 15.
 The team unloaded 125 food boxes and 7,200 water bottles in Dawson Springs.

 Food and water are obviously helpful in the aftermath of a crisis, but Wilson also explained the necessity of monetary donations.